Celebrating 35 Years of Dance

 Some of the above information was taken from 'The Pointe Book' by Jane Barringer and Sarah Schlesinger.

-The youngest children ages 3 – 5 are inspired to use their creativity through the use of rhythm sticks, musical instruments, poetry, dance books, and videos.
+The youngest children ages 3 to 5 are inspired to use their creativity through the use of rhythm sticks, musical instruments, poetry, dance books, and videos.

 Children in pre-school 4+ have an option to incorporate tap into their instruction.
 All classes are geared towards the "uniqueness" of the children.
 All classes are planned according to the muscular development of the children.